ingenico-zanetti/h264streamer/README.md

 # h264streamer
-streams h264 output from libcamera-vid to multiple network client, starting the stream at a GOP start for each client
+streams h264 output from libcamera-vid to multiple network clients, starting the stream at a GOP beginning for each client.